Arriving in Oxford

 If you are planning to come to Oxford by car, you should be aware that the traffic in and around the city is heavy and parking is notoriously difficult.
 See our contact and visit us page for further information.

-For Undergraduate Freshers arriving on Sunday 5 October or Monday 6 October (morning) only.
+For Undergraduate Freshers arriving on Sunday 3 October only:

 For the purpose of unloading, vehicles should park on New Inn Hall Street, where parking restrictions will have been temporarily suspended (there is no parking in the College grounds).
 The College Porters will provide you with a parking permit valid for up to 30 minutes.
 The Porters’ Lodge telephone number is +44 (0)1865 278900.